thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 The test is defined as a `ParameterizedTest` and can be repeated with given values from a `CsvSource`.

+* ParameterizedTest

-The annotation `@ParameterizedTest` and the value for `name`, the count of the parameters is configured.
-That test has two parameters.
+Here you see the annotation `@ParameterizedTest` and the configuration of `name`.
+The `name` contains count of the parameters, that test has two parameters.

 ```java
     @ParameterizedTest(name = "{index} => name=''{0},{1}''")
 ```

-For more details see in the [JUnit documentation](https://junit.org/junit5/docs/5.0.1/api/org/junit/jupiter/params/ParameterizedTest.html) and can be repeated by using these input parameters.

 The concrete test implementation itself happens in the operation `testGetAuthor`.
 The operation contains the names for the parameters defined before.
 These parameters we use in the test implementation.